BIDS AND QUOTATIONS

 All purchases of materials or supplies exceeding the sum of $30,000 to be paid out of public funds shall be advertised and let by contract to the lowest responsible bidder who has bid according to the specifications as advertised.
-In addition, purchases of materials or supplies of at least $10,000, but not more than $30,000, shall be made by obtaining not less than three (3) telephone or facsimile quotations.
+In addition, purchases of materials or supplies of at least $10,000, but not more than $30,000, shall be made by obtaining not less than three (3) documented quotations.
 A written confirmation of the accepted offer shall be obtained and made a part of the purchase file.
 The School Board may require a written contract or bond when purchasing the materials or supplies.
 If quotations are received that are lower than the quote accepted, a notation shall be entered into the file as to the reasons for rejection of the lower quotes.

-Purchases cannot be divided by departments or by a school if the effect is to evade the state's public bid law.
+When using state or locally generated funds, purchases cannot be divided by departments or by a school if the effect is to evade the state's public bid law.
 Purchases of commodities that are bought in small but recurring amounts through the year shall be bid on an annual basis.

 The School Board shall retain the option of requiring all bids that are let out for materials and supplies be submitted electronically.

 In lieu of formal bids, the School Board may use a reverse auction or competitive online solicitation process for the purchase of equipment, supplies, and other materials, as outlined in policy DJE, Purchasing.